microsoft/service-fabric-yarp/README.md

 **SFYarp** is a self-contained HTTP/HTTPS reverse proxy for Service Fabric, built on [Microsoft YARP](https://github.com/dotnet/yarp).
-It watches your cluster for services that opt in via `ServiceManifest.xml` labels and forwards inbound traffic to them — with SNI-based TLS, active health probes, header transforms, and the rest of YARP's routing surface.
+It watches your cluster for services that opt in via `ServiceManifest.xml` labels and forwards inbound traffic to them, with SNI-based TLS, active health probes, header transforms, and the rest of YARP's routing surface.

 SFYarp runs on **Service Fabric managed clusters (SFMC)** and on classic **Service Fabric Resource Provider (SFRP)** clusters.
-On SFMC it is the recommended reverse-proxy option — the SF built-in reverse proxy is not available on managed clusters.
+On SFMC it is the recommended reverse-proxy option.
+The SF built-in reverse proxy is not available on managed clusters.

 > **Latest release.** SFYarp ships as a signed `.sfpkg` on the